Skyppex/cmdgate/README.md

 # cmdgate

-`cmdgate` provides a way to call cmd commands from other CLIs such as bash.
+`cmdgate` provides a way to call cmd commands from other CLIs such as bash from WSL.

 ## Installation